-110 2.2.1 Entraining plume cloud model
+2.2.1 Entraining plume cloud model

-Each cloud type which could exist in a particular grid cell is represented by a (vertical) one-dimensional Lagrangian entraining plume model.
-The cloud is assumed to be in a steady state on the scale of a host-model time step, and to have uniform properties over its horizontal cross-section.
-The cloud model is initiated at cloud base with a parcel of perturbed environmental air, which is diluted by turbulent mixing entrainment through the lateral boundary of the cloud, and eventually detrained at cloud top.
+Each cloud type which could exist in a particular grid cell is represented by a (vertical) 1-dimensional Lagrangian entraining plume model.
+The cloud is assumed to be in a steady state on the scale of a host-model time step and to have uniform properties over its horizontal cross section.
+The cloud model is initiated at cloud base with a parcel of perturbed environmental air, which is diluted by turbulent mixing entrainment through the lateral boundary of the cloud and eventually detrained at cloud top.

-The dynamical part of the model is formulated following Simpson and Wiggert (1969) and Kreitzberg and Perkey (1976), and solves the vertical momentum, thermodynamic and continuity equations to determine the evolution of vertical velocity w, temperature T and cloud radius r from cloud base to cloud top (determined as the lowest level at which $w < w{\rm min}$ , set to $0.1\,{\rm m\,s^{-1}}$ ).
-The entrainment rate $\mu$ (with units of inverse length) is assumed to be inversely proportional to r:
+The dynamical part of the model is formulated following Simpson and Wiggert (1969) and Kreitzberg and Perkey (1976), and solves the vertical momentum, thermodynamic and continuity equations to determine the evolution of vertical velocity w, temperature T and cloud radius r from cloud base to cloud top (determined as the lowest level at which $w < w{\min}$, set to $0.1\,\mathrm{m\,s^{-1}}$).
+The entrainment rate μ (with units of inverse length) is assumed to be inversely proportional to r:

-$$\mu = \frac{C{\mu}}{r};\tag{1}$$
+$$\mu = \frac{C{\mu}}{r}.\tag{1}$$

-the dimensionless constant of proportionality $C{\mu}$ is set to 0.20 as in Wagner and Graf (2010).
+The dimensionless constant of proportionality C{μ} is set to 0.20 as in Wagner and Graf (2010).

-This dynamical model is coupled to a microphysical parameterisation for the development of liquid water, ice and precipitation, which is based on the one-moment bulk mixed-phase scheme used in ECHAM5 (Lohmann and Roeckner, 1996; Zhang et al., 2005).
+This dynamical model is coupled to a microphysical parameterisation for the development of liquid water, ice and precipitation, which is based on the 1-moment bulk mixed-phase scheme used in ECHAM5 (Lohmann and Roeckner, 1996; Zhang et al., 2005).

-2.2.2 Sub-cloud dry convection, triggering and activation
+2.2.2 Subcloud dry convection, triggering and activation

 In Wagner and Graf (2010), cloud base was determined as the lifting condensation level (LCL) of a parcel lifted adiabatically from the lowest model level.
 The entraining plume was then initialised at cloud base using environmental air with a fixed positive buoyancy perturbation.
-This approach is simple to implement, but has two main drawbacks: firstly, it does not consider the role of convective inhibition (CIN) whereby a thermodynamic inversion below the LCL prevents the development of convective clouds; secondly, it provides no information about cloud-base w for calculating the activation of cloud condensation nuclei (CCN).
+This approach is simple to implement, but has two main drawbacks: firstly, it does not consider the role of convective inhibition (CIN), whereby a thermodynamic inversion below the LCL prevents the development of convective clouds; secondly, it provides no information about cloud base w for calculating the activation of cloud condensation nuclei (CCN).

-In the version used here, CCFM has been extended with a treatment of sub-cloud dry convection to address these points.
-This uses the same entraining plume model as described above, but with an unsaturated parcel of air from a configurable level near the surface (again with a fixed positive buoyancy perturbation: $w = 1 \,\mathrm{m\,s^{-1}}, T = T{\mathrm{LS}} + 2.8 \,\mathrm{K}, q = q{\mathrm{LS}} + 1 \times 10^{-4} \,\mathrm{kg\,kg^{-1}}$ ).
+In the version used here, CCFM has been extended with a treatment of subcloud dry convection to address these points.
+This uses the same entraining plume model as described above, but with an unsaturated parcel of air from a configurable level near the surface (again with a fixed positive buoyancy perturbation: $w = 1 \, \mathrm{m \, s^{-1}}$, $T = T{\mathrm{LS}} + 2.8 \, \mathrm{K}$, $q = q{\mathrm{LS}} + 1 \times 10^{-4} \, \mathrm{kg \, kg^{-1}}$).
+Sensitivity to the starting level of the parcel and its buoyancy perturbation will be discussed later.
 If the plume reaches a level at which condensation occurs, this is determined to be the cloud base.
-If w drops below $w{\min}$ before this happens, no cloud is formed.
+If w drops below w{\min} before this happens, no cloud is formed.